-PVI Options serves high school students with intellectual disabilities.
+PVI Options serves high school students with intellectual disabilities and significant learning disabilities.
 Students should enter into the program with social skills and appropriate behavior patterns that will ensure their success.
 A primary goal for each student is to be as fully integrated as possible into the total life of the school community.
 Options places a strong commitment on academics with significant emphasis towards students' vocation/transitional exploration.
 Each student's plan is highly individualized.

 The Options curriculum focuses learning in the following six domains of development:

 The program operates in a language-based educational model predicated upon the following tenets:

 - What a student will learn is clearly identified in the annual goals statement.

 - Individual progress is based on demonstrated achievements.